kevinali1/vim-setup/README.md

 ## 5 - Install package updates
 $ vim

 Type :PluginInstall.

 This will install all the plugins.
 It make take a few minutes.
+Some installations may fail the first time.
+If they do, just repeat this command until everything is installed properly.